Turtle Definition Turtle Definition 1

 00:00 / 00:00

-Tips for “turtle” pronunciation:
+Tips for “turtle” pronunciation

 Level up your English with Koto!

-Examples: How to Use “Turtle” in a Sentence?
+Use of “Turtle” in a Sentence: Examples

 After we’ve discovered the meaning of the word and how to pronounce it, it’s time to learn how to define “turtle” in context.